Cavorter/soda.guide/content/review/girlan-pink-birch-beer.md

 {{< tweet 364812467014098944 >}}

+{{< tweet 364817662422941696 >}}

-In case the tweet is ever deleted, it reads:
+In case these tweets are ever deleted, they read:
 > Today's lunch soda: Girlan Pink Birch Beer

+> Girlan Pink Birch Beer: Seems to be a birch beer/cream soda hybrid.
+Definitely "sugar bomb" class.
+Not bad, but won't get more.